Accommodation is payable on arrival

 Your Glenfinnan tour departs Inverness and travels south, hugging the shoreline of Loch Ness for our first stop of the day, Urquhart Castle.
 Enjoy a short time to take photos at this iconic photo, with great views over Scotland's most famous loch, and perhaps even spot Nessie!

-Our Harry Potter tour moves on, pausing for photos at the Commando Memorial before stopping for the highlight of our day; Glenfinnan Viaduct for the Harry Potter Steam Train.
+Our Harry Potter tour moves on, stopping for the highlight of our day; Glenfinnan Viaduct for the Harry Potter Steam Train.

 Surrounded by mountains of the shores of Loch Shiel, Glenfinnan Monument symbolises one of the most important events in Scottish history; the 1745 Jacobite Uprising.
 We spend approximately one hour at the Monument; plenty of time to learn the history of the Jacobites, and just in time to see the famous Jacobite Steam Train crossing the bridge.
 The train is popularly known as the Hogwarts Express steam train in the Harry Potter series.